 The face of computing in schools is undergoing rapid change and has become more structured in recent years.
-Pupils studying Computer Science at higher levels will find they will develop clear skills over and above their counterparts – this is not simply use of computer programs, but how to develop new programs in order to solve real world problems.
+Pupils studying Computer Science at higher levels will find they will develop clear skills, over and above their counterparts.
+This is not simply use of computer programs, but how to develop new programs in order to solve real world problems.
 This subject is suitable for those who are technically minded, with an interest in technology and engineering.
 No prerequisite knowledge is required, as the curriculum is taught from scratch, assuming little or no knowledge of programming.

 Key Stage 3:

 This course provides a real, in-depth understanding of how computer technology works.
 Students learn about how computers operate, whether they are in laptops, mobile phones, or other devices.
-They also study what is behind the websites we use every day, learn how to program in programing language, acquire and apply creative and technical skills in a range of contexts, and evaluate the usefulness of computer solutions and their impact on society.
+They also study what is behind the websites we use every day, learn how to program using programing language, acquire and apply creative and technical skills in a range of contexts, and evaluate the usefulness of computer solutions and their impact on society.

-Pupils are able to enrich their learning at various clubs run by the department, such as Microbit Club and Digital Leaders Club.
+Pupils are encouraged to enrich their learning at various clubs run by the department, such as Microbit Club and Digital Leaders Club.
 There are also trips and projects organised for pupils in Years 10 - 13, including the launch and tracking of a high altitude weather balloon.